How do you register a death in Australia?

 South Australia

 Lodgement through Consumer and Business Services South Australia.
-Registration must occur within 7 days after burial or cremation.
-There is no fee.
+Certified copies can be ordered online through the SA BDM portal.
 See our Register a death in SA page.

 Tasmania